anishsujanani/Beanstalk-Reporter/README.md

 # Beanstalk-Reporter

+Security control auditing on Beanstalk deployments involves the cumbersome proces of manually going through deployment linked resources via the AWS console or CLI, filtering via ARN/ID and having to parse through multiple UI flows and highly verbose API responses respectively (not all of which may be relevant to security engineers) in order to verify configuration.

-A tool that enumerates resources linked to AWS Elastic Beanstalk deployments, fetches security-oriented configuration details for load balancers, auto-scaling groups, instances, network interfaces and security groups and pretty-prints to standard output.
+This tool is written with the intent of simplifying that process.
+It enumerates resources linked to AWS Elastic Beanstalk deployments including:

-**Blog post [here][0].**
+- Load Balancers
+- Autoscaling Groups
+- EC2 instances

+It then fetches configuration items for each of the above and filters in information relevant to security controls in a standardized JSON structure.

+You may refer to **[this blog post][0]** for a bit more depth.

 ## Usage
 ```